willfleury/metrics-agent/README.md

 We write the configuration as follows

 	metrics:
-	  com/fleury/test/TestClass.performSomeTask()V:
+	  com/fleury/test/TestClass.performSomeTask(Ljava/lang/String;)V:
 	    - type: Counted
 		  name: taskx_total
 		  doc: total invocations of task x

 Note the method signature is based on the method parameter types and return type.
 The parameter types are between the brackets `()` with the return type after.
-In this case we have no parameters and the return type is void which results in `()V`.
+In this case we have a single String argument and the return type is void which results in `(Ljava/lang/String;)V`.
 [Here](http://journals.ecs.soton.ac.uk/java/tutorial/native1.1/implementing/method.html) is a good overview of Java method signature mappings.

 In previous versions we allowed the package name to be specified using `.` instead of the internal `/` separator.
 While this is still supported for the metrics configuration section, it is not supported anywhere else and should be updated to only have the `/` package separator.

+#### Class Imports

+To simplify the metrics definition section of the configuration, we allow an imports section.
+Here we can define the fully qualified class names for any classes we use or re-use in the definitions.
+This includes method type descriptors.

+    imports:
+      - com/fleury/test/TestClass
+      - java/lang/Object
+      - java/lang/String

+    metrics:
+      TestClass.performSomeTask(LString;)V:
+        - type: Counted
+          name: taskx_total
+          doc: total invocations of task x

+       TestClass.performSomeOtherTask(LString;)LObject;:
+         - type: Counted
+           name: tasky_total
+           doc: total invocations of task y

 ### Metric Labels